-Pink Muhly grass, also known as Muhlenbergia Capillaris, is a southern native grass that works well in zones 7 through 10.
+Pink Muhly grass, also known as Muhlenbergia capillaris, is a southern native grass that works well in zones 7 through 10.
 Pink Muhly used as a ground cover alternative.
 This grass has green foliage that is "spike-like" and is topped off by pink flowers in the fall season.
 Pink Muhly grass will thrive in the sun and grows about three feet wide by four to five feet tall when blooming.
-It grows in any soil, yet will do better in neutral pH.
+It grows in any soil yet will do better in neutral pH.
 Once it is transplanted, it will need frequent watering until the plant has established itself.
-This grass needs little care afterward and typically is free from pests and disease.
+This grass needs little care afterward and is typically free from pests and disease.
 A member of the Muhlenbergia family, it boasts fast-growing time and hardy survival habits.
 It grows in mounds that reach heights and widths of 3 – 4 feet, and while the foliage itself is green, it's the feathery spires that bloom and take on the soft pink color that gives the grass its name.
-Its typical bloom takes place during late summer and continues into the fall, and it provides a uniquely attractive display if planted where the sun can backlight it.
+Its typical bloom occurs during late summer and continues into the fall, and it provides a uniquely attractive display if planted where the sun can backlight it.

 Pink Muhly Grass, Muhlenbergia Capillaris is a Ground Coverage used for Soil Erosion Prevention